ioccc-src/winner/2019/mills/README.md

     safer but more boring choices.
 A high temperature takes more risks but makes more mistakes.
 Default is 1.0, which uses the computed probabilities.
-  * 'N': Batch size.
+  * `N`: Batch size.
 This is the number of times the RNN is unrolled, so it controls how far back in the past the RNN can see.
 The default is 50.
     Larger batch sizes update the weights less frequently and allow the RNN to see farther back in time, but at a cost of proportionally more memory.